 Research in Artificial Intelligence and applications

 The available information is usually heterogeneous and imperfect.
-That information contains knowledge and beliefs about the state of the world in which the agents evolve (by example, physics law, but also data gathered from sensors more or less reliable).
+It typically includes knowledge transferred or extracted from data, beliefs about the state of the world in which the intelligent system evolves (e.g: physics law, but also data gathered from more or less reliable sensors).
 It contains the information about the other agents found in that world, the description of available actions and their effects, the preferences of the agents on the state of the world or the actions to perform.
-The imperfection of the available information has several facets (which are correlated): incompleteness, uncertainty, inconsistency, contextuality, among others.
+The imperfection of available information has several facets (which are correlated): incompleteness, uncertainty, inconsistency, contextuality, among others.
 In all cases, it is necessary to define models adapted to these different types of information, but also to design and analyze information representation formalisms that are appropriate to the targeted tasks.

 The kind of inference necessary to simulate an “intelligent” behavior are multiple and must be modeled.
 It is also necessary to be able to explain the reasoning that is carried out, to justify given decisions and to evaluate their robustness.
 Finally, a last source of difficulty to integrate is linked to the computer: the inference and decision making processes considered are often sophisticated and computationally intractable in the worst case.
 It is therefore important to identify the sources of complexity involved in order to overcome them as best as possible, by developing efficient algorithms in practice, or by developing methods such as approximation or compilation that can sometimes avoid this computational difficulty.